gabrielmermer/gabrielmermer/content/portfolio/spacer.md

 *This game took place in Warsaw during the March of 2020.*

-*Avaible only in Polish.*
+*Avalilable only in Polish.*

 [**direct link**](http://spacer.mokotow.zhp.pl/)

-Your task was to visit the important places in history of scouting before the Warsaw Uprising in 1944 in real life, with guided informations about each place.
+Your task was to visit the important places in the history of scouting before the Warsaw Uprising in 1944 in real life, with guided information about each place.
 Think of it as a themed tour.

 There were three difrent trails:
 * Zawiszacy - _2 hours to complete_